eduardomansi/Random-Forest-/README.md

 | 2010s, 2000s and 1990s | 14.9% |
 | 2010s,2000s, 90s and 80s | 16.51 % |

-We could notice that when considering the 80s, a lot of noise and confusion was added to our model, losing prediction power.
-So, we consider utilizing only the data conformed from the 90s, 2000s, and 2010s.
+We can notice that when considering the 80s, a lot of noise and confusion was added to the model, losing prediction power.
+So, I consider utilizing only the data conformed from the 90s, 2000s, and 2010s.

-As for our next step, we searched for a proper number of trees to consider.
-To do so, we plotted the Out-of-Bag errors by the number of trees considered in the model.
+As for the next step, I searched for a proper number of trees to consider.
+To do so, I plotted the Out-of-Bag errors by the number of trees considered in the model.
 As we can see in FIG1.
 500 trees look to be a good number of trees since the errors are not decreasing anymore in a meaningful way, it looks like by 500 trees we are already observing convergence.

-Then, we searched for the optimal number of variables to consider at each split.
+Then, we search for the optimal number of variables to consider at each split.

-To do so, we computed the OOB errors when considering 1 variable all the way to 10 variables.
+To do so, I computed the OOB errors when considering 1 variable all the way to 10 variables.

 The results were as follows: